Additional resources for international students

 Welcome to UC Davis!
 Explore resources designed specifically for our international community members.
 As an international student, you will have the opportunity to work with renowned professors, international scholars and leading scientists on key global issues in science, agriculture, medicine, the economy, society and the arts.
 Choose from more than 100 majors with one of the most comprehensive educational experiences in the United States.
 The city of Davis is university-oriented, and is noted for its progressive outlook and diverse, welcoming community.
 You will feel safe and at home, both on campus and within the city of Davis.

 UC Davis provides support and services to help you transition easily into campus life and prepare you for a successful academic career abroad.

-The Services for International Students and Scholars (SISS) office is available to help assist you with your visa and immigration issues, and provides information regarding financial, cultural, academic and personal support as you adjust to your new community.
+The Services for International Students and Scholars (SISS) office is available to assist you with visa and immigration issues, and provide information regarding financial, cultural, academic and personal support as you adjust to your new community.
 Join the Global Ambassadors Mentorship Program to meet up with other students and learn about the UC Davis campus and culture.

 Ethnic, cultural and recreational student organizations give students the chance to meet other international students and share experiences.
-Multicultural student organizations like the International Students Club offer students the chance to make friends and help incoming international students adjust to American culture.
-The Center for Student Involvement lists more than 800 academic, social and community service clubs for you to join!
+Multicultural student organizations offer students the chance to make friends and help incoming international students adjust to American culture.
+The Center for Student Involvement lists more than 800 academic, social and community service organizations for you to join!